DorraJaouad/Go-To-College-Data-analysis/README.md

 Forecasting the decision to go to college

 ##Introduction
-This project was made in order to forecast the decision of youth in the US about pursuing studies in Universities.
+This project was made for forecasting the decision of youth in the US about pursuing studies in Universities.
 I used High school student data related to the decision to go to college in order to create a mathematical approach to forecast the decision of a student to go to college and that will be based on quantitative and qualitative metrics ( e.g: gender, parent salary ... )